 Last week, a well-to-do gentleman sat in the café for a number of hours, working his way contentedly through cappuccinos and cinnamon rolls and salad, thumbing through a novel, and chatting with other customers.
 At one point he came up to me and Tim*, our executive director, to “give some feedback.”

-“This is the kind of place the City needs,” he said.
+“This is the kind of place the city needs,” he said.
 “I’ve been trying to explain this to other cafe owners for years, but no one gets it.
-They fill the walls with flat screen TVs blasting music videos.
+They fill the walls with flat-screen TVs blasting music videos.
 They make places where you can’t relax.
 But this is a place where people can come together and sit and talk and enjoy each other.”

 Part of this happens through intentional engagement and crafting an environment geared towards connection–in the middle of a stressful, chaotic, crowded city where it can be so easy for an individual to become lost in the crowd, there is a place where people can come to rest, to relax, to know and be known, and to connect in conversation with other individuals.

-In an urban wasteland where searching for beauty is a day-to-day trial, we can provide a space for music, for art, and for poetry.
+In an urban wasteland where searching for beauty is a day-to-day trial, we can provide a space for music, art, and for poetry.
 There’s something very biblical, very right, about that.

 There is something beautiful about people sharing a meal together.
 There is a deep peace in the calm of a good cup of coffee.
 There is a bit more than usual of the “now” in our experience of the “now but not yet” Kingdom of God, the Kingdom that is surely coming and is here, but not yet in full.

-If we Christians are to craft ourselves to reflect the image of Christ, perhaps we also are to craft our coffee shops to reflect the image of the Kingdom—hoping that those with whom we share a cup of coffee and a smile and a few words will catch a glimpse of that reflection.
+And if we Christians are to craft ourselves to reflect the image of Christ, perhaps we also are to craft our coffee shops to reflect the image of the Kingdom—hoping that those with whom we share a cup of coffee and a smile and a few words will catch a glimpse of that reflection.

->>> Interested in starting a business?
-Learn about our Business-for-Transformation Apprenticeship, where you can turn your business idea into a vetted business plan.
+If you want to combine your business skills and your heart for missions, we want to talk to you!
+Learn about Business-for-Transformation where you can turn your business idea into a vetted business plan.